Ascites (Fluid Accumulation in the Abdominal Cavity, Abdominal Dropsy) in Dogs

 To diagnose ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
 It can be caused by various diseases, including liver disease, cancer, or heart failure. in a dog, the veterinarian will first perform a thorough clinical examination.
 This includes palpating the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
 It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. to assess the size and consistency of the swelling, as well as listening to heart and respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. sounds.

-Imaging procedures such as X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can be used to determine the amount of accumulated fluid and to identify possible causes such as tumors or organ changes.
+Imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can be used to determine the amount of accumulated fluid and identify possible causes such as tumors or organ changes.

-In addition, blood tests can be performed to assess the function of the liver, kidneys, and heart and to identify specific causes such as liver failure or heart disease.
+Furthermore, blood tests can be performed to evaluate the function of the liver, kidneys, and heart and identify specific causes such as liver failure or heart disease.

 Therapy

-In the case of liver diseases, a dietary therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. to support liver function may be necessary, including a low-protein diet to promote albuminalbumin is the most abundant protein in blood plasma and has important functions, such as transporting substances in the blood and maintaining osmotic pressure, which is crucial for the distribution of body fluids. production.
-Supplements such as omega-3 fatty acids can also be beneficial.
+For liver disease, dietary therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. may be necessary to support liver function, including a low-protein diet to promote albuminalbumin is the most abundant protein in blood plasma and has important functions, such as transporting substances in the blood and maintaining osmotic pressure, which is crucial for the distribution of body fluids. production.
+Supplements such as omega-3 fatty acids may also be beneficial.

 If a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is the cause, surgical removal or chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. may be considered, depending on the location and stage of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..